Mujina: Appearance

 The mujina is said to be a raccoon-faced creature in its natural form, with the main body being that of a Japanese badger.
-In some parts of Japan, they are incorrectly referred to as the tanuki, with whom they are closely related to in terms of appearance as well as actions- even though the tanuki are biologically related to the fox and dog.
+In some parts of Japan, they are incorrectly referred to as the tanuki, to whom they are closely related in terms of appearance as well as actions- even though the tanuki are biologically related to the fox and dog.
 The mujina in specific are known to be able to inflate their bellies, creating music by drumming on it whilst singing.
 Some tales also describe the badger inflating their scrotum to cover "eight mats", referring to the size of a room.
 At times, the mujina will also create a "ghost-fire", also called tanuki-bi (狸火), which resembles will-o'-the-wisps.
 According to the beliefs of the Osaka-Kishû district, these fire-emitting badgers are normally found on rainy nights.

 In transformation, it is said that the possibilities of what the mujina could turn into were endless.
 Sometimes, they are seen as a one-eyed hag, and sometimes a tax-collecting government official.
 Normally, these creatures take a female model in order to seduce its victims, most of whom are men.
 One of its favorite appearances is that of a black-garbed Buddhist priest, also called the tanuki-bôzu.
 When in this form, the mujina normally inhabits the underneath of a Buddhist temple, as well as carry an upside-down lotus leaf on its head.
 Of course, these badgers weren't limited to purely human forms- they have been able to transform into dazzling comets, fence posts, stones, trees, and so on.

 Because the mujina is a supernatural creature, its transformations will also seem supernatural.
 It is believed that a "true hero" will always be able to tell apart the mujina from other humans, while a gullible man suffers the consequences of his naivety.
 The most obvious characteristic of a shapeshifted mujina is the slight luminescence that they will give off, like the kitsune.
 Another way to tell them apart is to look for dry outerwear while out in the rain.
 However, the latter method is situational, and therefore not always applicable.
 The appearance of a mujina's transformation isn't always stable; if the badger were to drift to sleep, their appearance can become wholly or even partially undone.